jts272/pp5-retro-replay/README.md

 that they will be receiving an email confirmation and that they can view the full details of their order history on the site.

-Note that the basket it emptied when the transaction is complete and the counter is set back to zero.
+Note that the basket is emptied when the transaction is complete and the counter is set back to zero.

 ### Checkout confirmation email